RenDavidDimen/RoadRater/README.md

 - **master**:   Will contain working versions of the application.
 - **dev**:      This is where most of the conflicts will need to be resolved and pull requests merged to the branch.
-- **Name**:     Your name will act as a placeholder so we know who is working on what feature.
-- **Features**: The title "Features" may be replaced with a more descriptive name of what is being worked on. (ex, sorting).

 master
 > dev